antojoseph/pyAndriller/README.md

 ++ Mac OSX ++
 - install Python 3.x ,download from http://www.python.org/download/
-- for most Macs, the './adb_mac' dependency should work for Android versions >=4.1.2; for higher versions, obtain the latest adb from Android SDK (if you do, remember to rename it to 'adb_mac', and replace it with the one Andriller came with)
+- for most Macs, the './adb_mac' version 1.0.31 is included; for higher versions, obtain the latest adb from Android SDK (if you do, remember to rename it to 'adb_mac', and replace it with the one Andriller came with)
 - execute Andriller in a terminal:
 	$ python ./Andriller.py